 Carbon constraint.
-The Fund aims to manage a carbon footprint (weighted average intensity) for its investments in corporate issuers that is at least 30% lower than 50% Bloomberg US Corp HY 2% Issuer Capped Total Return, 20% JPM EMBI Global Total Return, 20% JPM GBI-EM Global Diversified Total Return, 10% JPM CEMBI Broad Diversified Total Return indexes.
-The selected indexes are representative of the investment universe of the Fund.
-This will not apply to sovereign issuers.
-While this Fund is actively managed and without any reference or constraints to a reference index concerning the composition of the portfolio of the Fund (within the limits of the relevant specific investment objective and policy), the Fund is using these indexes to monitor the investment's carbon emission.
-The Investment Adviser relies on third party data to carry out ongoing monitoring of WACI at the Fund level and may reduce or eliminate exposures to certain companies as necessary.
+The Fund aims to manage a carbon footprint (WACI) for its investments in corporate issuers that is generally at least 30% lower than MSCI ACWI index.
+Should the WACI of the Fund not achieve the 30% threshold, the Investment Adviser will consider what action is in the best interest of the Fund, its Shareholders and in line with the relevant Fund investment objective to bring the Fund back above the threshold in a reasonable period of time.
+The selected index is representative of the investment universe of the Fund.
+While this Fund is actively managed and without any reference or constraints to a reference index concerning the composition of the portfolio of the Fund (within the limits of the relevant specific investment objective and policy), the Fund is using this index to monitor the investment's carbon emission.
+The Investment Adviser relies on third party data to carry out ongoing monitoring of WACI at the Fund level, and may reduce or eliminate exposures to certain companies as necessary.

 The WACI is the metric used to report the Fund's carbon emissions.
-It helps show the carbon footprint of the portfolio compared to the index, as well as understand the attribution of emissions results, and is based on Scope 1 and 2 emissions:
+It helps show the carbon footprint of the portfolio compared to the index, and is based on Scope 1 and 2 emissions: